PedroZappa/42_fractol/README.md

 > **Formula** :  $f(z_{n+1}) = z_n^2 + c$

-For the Mandelbrot set, we uses different complex numbers for each pixel.
+For the Mandelbrot set, we use different complex numbers for each pixel.
 It is the one map to all Julia sets.

 * For each pixel in the image:
 	* `z` is initially set to 0.